frameless/huishoudboekje-nl-design-system-demo/services/bank_transactie_service/README.md

-# Transactie Service
+# Transactieservice

-This service contains the functionality needed to access data from banktransactions
+This service contains the functionality needed to access data from banktransactions.

-## Setup Not Windows (Windows below)
+## Setup development (Mac and Unix)

 - Install dependencies
     ```shell